siderolabs/talos/website/content/docs/v0.10/Single Board Computers/rpi_4.md

 At least version `v2020.09.03-138a1` of the bootloader (`rpi-eeprom`) is required.
 To update the bootloader we will need an SD card.
-Insert the SD card into your computer and run the following:
+Insert the SD card into your computer and use [Raspberry Pi Imager](https://www.raspberrypi.org/software/) to install the bootloader on it (select Operating System > Misc utility images > Bootloader > SD Card Boot).
+Alternatively, you can use the console on Linux or macOS.
-The path to your SD card can be found using `fdisk` on Linux or `diskutil` on Mac OS.
+The path to your SD card can be found using `fdisk` on Linux or `diskutil` on macOS.
-In this example we will assume `/dev/mmcblk0`.
+In this example, we will assume `/dev/mmcblk0`.

 ```bash
 curl -LO https://github.com/raspberrypi/rpi-eeprom/releases/download/v2020.09.03-138a1/rpi-boot-eeprom-recovery-2020-09-03-vl805-000138a1.zip